pizza-pizza/woocommerce-stock-logs/README.md

 # woocommerce-stock-logs
-A plugin for logging adjustments to product stock quantities.
+A plugin for logging adjustments to product stock quantities in WooCommerce.